Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: Online Adaptive Sampling

 \subsection{A Heuristic Solution Algorithm for \eqref{eqn:ASP}}

 Problem $\eqref{eqn:ASP}$ is a bilevel optimization problem with lower-level problems embedded in the objective function \eqref{eqn:ASPobj} and constraints \eqref{eqn:ASPConst5}.
 Since these embedded problems are LPs, \eqref{eqn:ASP} can be reformulated into a single-level problem, similar to the bilevel problems considered in previous sections.
-We present two such single-level reformulations in Appendix \ref{sec:ASPRefor}.
+We present two such single-level reformulations in {the online supplement, section D}.
 Both of them take the forms of nonconvex MINLPs that are only tractable for relatively small problems.
 Next, we outline a heuristic approach to solve this problem.

 Instead of searching through the entire set $\Pi$ for the best set of input parameters, the proposed algorithm, Algorithm \ref{alg:RandomAdaIO}, simplifies the problem by limiting the search space to $S$ randomly sampled sets of input parameters.
-It then solves $S$ instances of \eqref{eqn:ASP}, each corresponding to one of the parameter sets to choose the one that results in the largest $\eta$.
+It then solves $S$ instances of \eqref{eqn:ASP}, each corresponding to one of the parameter sets, to choose the one that results in the largest $\eta$.
 Here, since the number of possible candidates for $A_{\ell}$ and $b_{\ell}$ is finite with their values being explicitly known, binary vector $z$ for each of them can be calculated before \eqref{eqn:ASP} is solved.
 This eliminates the lower-level problems in \eqref{eqn:ASPConst5}.
 Furthermore, in this algorithm, since the $S$ instances of \eqref{eqn:ASP} are independent of each other, they can be solved in parallel.
 This enables the use of a large $S$ to find a heuristic solution as close to the global optimum of \eqref{eqn:ASP} as possible while still keeping the problem tractable.